jhumann/hort503/Project03/README.md

     using an evalue cutoff of 1e-6.
 The BLAST results are returned in a tabular format.

-The BASH script run after the Next Flow script contains to processes.
+The BASH script run after the Nextflow pipeline contains two processes.

-3.)
+1.)
 A simple 'cat' command to combine the BLAST output files into a single file for
     the next step.

-4.)
+2.)
 Python script called 'formatBlastResults.py' that determines the number of protein
     alignment matches per input query sequence.
 The results are returned as a CSV file.

-The NextFlow results are returned in a directory that is created in the location the pipeline is initiated from.
+The Nextflow results are returned in a directory that is created in the location the pipeline is initiated from.
 The parent directory is called 'Project03_results'.
 There are two sub-directories; 'splitSeq' and 'blastOutput' that correspond to the above processes, respectively.